syncfusion-content/wpf-docs/wpf/DataGrid/Overview.md

 Both SfDataGrid and GridDataControl almost have the same set of features.
 But SfDataGrid control offers rich set of features over GridDataControl.
 When you want cell level customization and excel-like features you can use GridDataControl.
 When you want performance, customization features like styles & template features specific to WPF, you can use SfDataGrid control.
 Comparatively, the performance of SfDataGrid control is better than the GridDataControl.

-N> GridDataControl is marked as classic control.
-In future, new features & enhancements will be added only in SfDataGrid.
-It recommended to use SfDataGrid.
+N> `GridDataControl` is marked as classic control.
+In future, new features & enhancements will be added only in `SfDataGrid`.
+It recommended to use `SfDataGrid`.

-You can see the list of some of the specific API difference between GridDataControl and SfDataGrid as follows:
+You can see the list of some of the specific API difference between `GridDataControl` and `SfDataGrid` as follows:

 <table>
 <tr>